 Our “Shadow Self” is the self we create when we go through the activities of our “personality cycle” in an inauthentic way.
-For example, if we prefer to feel the world from the inside, in our “shadow function”, we force ourselves to collaborate and take in the feelings of others, instead of being aware of our own feelings first.
+For example, if we prefer to feel the world from the inside, in our “shadow function”, we force ourselves to collaborate and take in the feelings of others first.
 If we prefer extroverted creating, we force ourselves to create alone.
 If we prefer introverted sensing, we push ourselves to do activities with others, perhaps telling ourselves it is “selfish” to take time for ourselves or that we are social “losers” if we prefer our own company.

-Anja, an introverted feelings person, has a social expectation (as many introverted feelings people experience) that she should be more “sociable” and extroverted.
-As a consequence, she may force herself to be an extroverted feelings person in first order.
-As her first way of relating, she may invite people, explicitly or implicitly, to talk to her about their feelings.
-She will seem welcoming and encouraging, and may receive social approval, but this will be short-lived, because she has just started a cycle that is inauthentic to her preferences.
+Let's imagine Anja, who prefers feeling in an introverted way: she has a social expectation (as many introverted feelings people experience) that she should be more “sociable” and extroverted.
+As a consequence, she forces herself to be an extroverted feelings person.
+As her first way of relating, she invites people - explicitly or implicitly - to talk to her about their feelings.
+She seems welcoming and encouraging, and receives social approval, but it doesn't feel good to her because she has started a cycle that is inauthentic to her preferences.

-But now it’s time to make decisions about how she is going to accomplish her creative ideas, and she naturally switches tasks to logic; however we can be sure her logic process has been poorly primed by her day so far.
-She’s going to have to think of the “rules” of life and make decisions based on them.
-So far in her day, she has seen that: “people talk about themselves too much and rarely take an interest in me, I can never realize my creative ideas or find the perfect solution, no one is interested in my ideas, and people are shallow and I am too weak to resist addiction”.
-What kind of life decisions is she going to make based on these “life observations”?
-They are not going to be very joyful and hopeful.
-Maybe she’ll decide that she “has to do everything on her own” and “can’t trust others”.
+Now it’s time to make decisions about how she is going to accomplish her creative ideas, and she naturally switches tasks to logic; however her logic process has been poorly primed by her day so far.
+Her day has shown her that: people talk about themselves too much and rarely take an interest in her, she can never realize her creative ideas, people are shallow, and that she is too weak to resist addiction.
+Decisions and plans that come out of these background feelings aren't very hopeful.

-When it is once again time to switch tasks, she restarts her cycle, her shadow cycle, and goes back into an “extroverted feelings” phase.
-She goes home to see her husband and children, and we can imagine that she won’t be the most pleasant person to deal with.
-She launches into complaining about her day (extroverted feeling), which eventually exhausts her and makes her go into her own mind again.
-Following her cycle, she moves into her creative phase, where she spends time alone looking for creative solutions to her life’s troubles (introverted creating)…and we can imagine her creative solutions veer more and more toward fantasy.
-She imagines a perfect job, with a perfect boss, and other unlikely solutions.
-In fact, she needs input from others to help her creativity stay realistic and grounded, but she is trying to solve her problems on her own (after all, she had decided in her logic phase that she “needed to do it all alone”).
+When it is once again time to switch tasks, she restarts her (shadow) cycle, and goes back into an “extroverted feelings” phase.
+She goes home to see her husband and children and launches into complaining about her day (extroverted feeling), which eventually exhausts her and makes her go into her own mind again.
+Following her (shadow) cycle, she moves into a creative phase, where she spends time alone looking for creative solutions to her life’s troubles (introverted creating).
+Her creative solutions veer evermore toward fantasy, as she imagines a perfect job, with a perfect boss, and other unlikely solutions.
+She needs input from others to help her creativity stay realistic and grounded, but she is trying to solve her problems on her own.

 What is so fascinating is that this very cycle I’ve just described (extroverted feeling –> introverted creating –> extroverted sensing –> introverted logic) may be a perfectly natural and authentic cycle of functioning for other people.
-For Anja, it is a shadow life, but for Marcus, to whom this same cycle is innate, we see a much more natural and productive scenario:
+For Marcus, to whom this cycle is innate, this flow cycle is much more natural and productive.

-Picture a day in Marcus' life: He arrives at work, taking in people’s feelings, which gives him energy to get creating.
+Here's a day in Marcus' life: he arrives at work, taking in people’s feelings, which gives him energy to get creating.
 With the feelings input from others around him, his creativity is sparked and he is ready to step back, go inside his own mind, and be creative.
 Perhaps he goes into his office at this point, closes the door, and gets to researching or writing.
 He does this for a while, fleshing out his creative ideas, and after a time moves into extroverted sensing.
-He needs a break from his own ideas, and goes to reach out to his colleagues.
-“Want to have a coffee?” he asks them, and he sincerely wants this.
-They go to the café and discuss nothing in particular, or simply sit in the sun for a few minutes, or take a walk, and then Marcus is ready to get back to his own mind: introverted logic.
+He needs a break from his own ideas, and reaches out to his colleagues.
+“Want to have a coffee?” he asks them sincerely.
+They go to the café and discuss nothing in particular, but Marcus enjoys the input and after a while is ready to get back to his own mind: introverted logic.

 With his creative ideas fresh, and feeling connected to others and to his own self, he returns to his office and gets to practical decision-making.
 On his own, he analyzes and sees what is possible, all the while letting his own mind determine what he wants and how he wants to move forward with his projects.
 Likely, he uses everything he has taken in so far as a guide for his decisions: others’ feelings, his own creative ideas, and others’ physical presence.
 After he becomes clear on what he wants, what is possible, and takes a decision, he will at some point become ready to reach out to others again.
-Perhaps then he goes home, is ready to discuss his projects with his wife, hear her feedback, play with the kids and discuss their days, and after a time, he goes back into his own mind… his experience is quite different from that of Anja!
+Perhaps then he goes home, is ready to discuss his projects with his partner, hear her feedback, play with the kids and discuss their days, and after a time, he goes back into his own mind, on the whole content with himself and his day.

 GETTING OUT OF OUR SHADOW